You are in the right place to find out everything you want to know about the basic French phrase “À vos souhaits”.

 Wow… that’s rather unlikely!
 But if it happens, there is nothing special to say.
 Even though… if you really want to be funny, I heard a few times in this situation: “Que le bon Dieu te bénisse, et qu’il te change en pain d’épices” (Literally: May the good god bless you and turn you into gingerbread.)

-As a joke, you can also use “À vos/tes souhaits” when some mispronounced something or didn’t talk clearly, like if this person sneezed.
+As a joke, you can also use “À vos/tes souhaits” when someone mispronounced something or didn’t talk clearly, like if this person sneezed.